-Fiscal 2024 Executive Bonus Plan
+Fiscal 2025 Executive Bonus Plan

 In considering the relevant performance goals for the named executive officers the compensation committee seeks to encourage an efficient level of revenue growth and profitability that are aligned with the interests of the Company's stockholders.
 The compensation committee determines the target levels for each of these performance goals in consultation with management after taking into consideration our performance for the current and immediately preceding fiscal year.
-To that end, with respect to the executive bonus plan for fiscal 2024 (the "Fiscal 2024 Executive Bonus Plan"), the compensation committee established fiscal 2024 total revenue of \$406.0 million and Adjusted EBITDA of \$46.0 million as the relevant performance goals, which were weighted 67% and 33%, respectively.
-While the compensation committee regularly reviewed our executive compensation program in fiscal 2024 and the expected payouts under the program, the compensation committee did not adjust the performance goals for our Fiscal 2024 Executive Bonus Plan, despite the impact of foreign exchange rates and other macro-economic factors on our business.
-Adjusted EBITDA is GAAP net income (loss) before (1) interest income (expense), net, (2) provision for income taxes, (3) depreciation and amortization, (4) other income (expense), net, and (5) stock-based compensation expense.
+To that end, with respect to the executive bonus plan for fiscal 2025 (the "Fiscal 2025 Executive Bonus Plan"), the compensation committee established fiscal 2025 total revenue of \$402.0 million and Adjusted EBITDA of \$62.0 million as the relevant performance goals, which were weighted 67% and 33%, respectively.
+Readers are encouraged to review the Appendix for additional information regarding Adjusted EBITDA and a reconciliation of Adjusted EBITDA to net loss.
+While the compensation committee regularly reviewed our executive compensation program in fiscal 2025 and the expected payouts under the program, the compensation committee did not adjust the performance goals for our Fiscal 2025 Executive Bonus Plan, despite the impact of foreign exchange rates and other macro-economic factors on our business.
 These performance objectives should not be interpreted as a prediction of how the Company will perform in future periods.
 As described above, the purpose of these objectives was to establish a method for determining the payment of annual cash incentive compensation.
 You are cautioned not to rely on these performance goals as a prediction of our future performance.

 A named executive officer's cash incentive compensation, if any, is computed using a payout percentage, based on the weighted average of the achievement percentages for each performance goal, applied to the named executive officer's target annual cash incentive compensation opportunity.
 First, an achievement percentage for each performance goal is computed based upon the Company's actual performance relative to the performance goals established by the compensation committee.
 Each achievement percentage is then subject to a multiplier.
 If actual total revenues for the performance period exceeds or falls below the performance goal established by the compensation committee for such performance period, each 0.1% achievement above or below the performance goal increases or reduces the revenue achievement percentage by 1.0%, respectively.
 However, if actual total revenues does not equal or exceed 90% of the revenue performance goal, then the achievement percentage for total revenue would be reduced to zero.
-If actual Adjusted EBITDA exceeds or falls below the performance goal increases or reduces the Adjusted EBITDA achievement percentage by 0.2%, respectively.
+If actual Adjusted EBITDA exceeds or falls below the performance goal established by the compensation committee for such performance period, each 0.1% achievement above or below the performance goal increases or reduces the Adjusted EBITDA achievement percentage by 0.2%, respectively.